appscode/blog/content/post/deploy-kafka-cluster-in-gke/index.md

 namespace/demo created
 ```

-Here is the yaml of the Kafka CRO we are going to use:
+Here is the yaml of the Kafka CR we are going to use:

 ```yaml
 apiVersion: kubedb.com/v1alpha2